 - If possible, pack more in each box, particularly with lighter items

 Many carriers have maximum weight and size limits.
 And if your package exceeds those limits, they can label it unacceptable for transport and return it to you.
 And even if the package gets accepted and delivered, it could rack up additional charges.

 The critical step: Always enter your shipment’s correct weight and dimensions.
 That’ll allow the system to alert you if your package exceeds the carrier’s weight and size limits.

 Get a handle on common weight and size charges

 Even if your package doesn’t exceed maximum weight and size limits, you could still be on the hook for additional charges.
 These two are the most common ones:

-You could incur these if your package could cause an issue with a carrier's conveyor belts, slides or sorting machines.
-Carriers also can charge you a handling free for a shipment that needs special handling, such as an irregular or heavy package.
+You could incur package fees and surcharges if a package causes an issue with a carrier’s conveyor belts, slides or sorting machines — not to mention making your shipment more vulnerable to package delays.
+Carriers also can charge you a handling fee for a shipment that needs special handling, such as an irregular or heavy package.

 Carriers typically charge a premium for shipments they deem to be large or oversized — i.e., packages with an actual weight of more than 90 lbs. and boxes with a combined girth of more than 130 inches.